 You probably know by now that UPromise allows you to save up for someone's college education by companies contributing a percentage of your transaction money into an account that you can then roll into a 529(k) for someone (and if you didn't know that, then you might want to sign up!
 I've got close to $200 saved for my niece this way without spending a dime more than I would have anyway).

 But did you also know that you can create a UPromise account and make your Sallie Mae loans the beneficiary to free money earned?
-It’s through the UPromise Loan Link program.
+It's through the UPromise Loan Link program.
 All you have to do is, after creating your UPromise account, link it to your Sallie Mae Loan account.
-This will help towards those private loans as well!
+This will help towards how to pay off student loans (the private ones as well!)

 #4: Get Your Federal Perkins Loans Cancelled in Exchange for Choosing a Particular Job